Percy Dobell

 Percy Dobell (29 April 1864 – 5 January 1903) was an English cricketer active from 1886 to 1887 who played for Lancashire.
 He was born in Huyton and died in Liverpool.
 He appeared in ten first-class matches as a righthanded batsman, scoring 142 runs with a highest score of 28, and held four catches.
+In 1903, Dobell killed himself with a self-inflicted gunshot wound to the head from a revolver inside his offices.